-Add the potatoes, onions and peppers to the skillet, season with salt and pepper and cook over medium-medium/high heat searing fast then dial the heat back, grate in the garlic and cook until the potatoes are tender, stirring occasionally.
+Next add the potatoes, onions and peppers to the skillet, season with salt and pepper and cook over medium-medium/high heat to sear then reduce the heat to medium/medium low.
+Grate in the garlic and cook until the potatoes are tender, stirring occasionally.

-Pour the vinegar onto the hash and cook over low heat a few minutes until the vinegar is absorbed then fold in the bacon and last the fresh chopped parsley.
-Adjust salt and pepper according to your taste.
+Reduce the heat to low then pour the vinegar onto the hash and cook 2-3 minutes until the vinegar is absorbed then fold in the crispy bacon.
+Fold in the fresh chopped parsley then taste and adjust salt and pepper as you like.

-These are the basics for making a good hash.
-You can build from the basics by adding other flavors you like or work with what you already have on hand.
+This recipes shows the basics for making a good hash.
+You can build from it by adding other flavors you like or what you already have on hand.
 Here are a few ideas:

 - a dash or Tabasco or Sriracha on top

 - diced jalapeno added to the onions and peppers